r1ptid3/WP-FCM/README.md

 # Tests
 - You can check how it works here: https://wp-fcm.mekhtiev.pro/
-- Allow notifications from website with you browser on desktop or any android device
+- Allow notifications from website with you browser on desktop or any android device ( iOS doesn't support Web Push Notification )
 - Enter to author account with following credentials:

 <br/>